Everything you need to know about the adrenal glands

 • Increasing blood sugar for energy

-• Relaxing the airways to get more oxygen to the lungs.
+• Relaxing your airways to allow more oxygen to enter your lungs

 What can go wrong with the adrenal glands?